garrows/noleg-stack/README.md

 Generate Skelleton Node Sites
 =============================

 The global npm module express is able to generate a skelleton webapp by running the express command.
 We could just generate the app directly in the /opt/git/website.git directory but we will have to keep fixing permissions so lets generate this in a temp directory and commit it using the proper git workflow.
-You can of couse do this on you computer instead.
+You can of course do this on you computer instead.

 ```sh
 cd /tmp/